IN NETWORK BILLING

 If you do not have BCBS, AllWays, or Tricare as an insurance carrier, the cost of services at The BAC will be self-pay at the time of service and claims will not be sent to the insurance carrier.
 If you are hoping to submit to insurance for personal reimbursement, it is your responsibility to confirm coverage as well as complete all necessary requirements, such as prior authorizations.
 The Boston Ability Center will provide the patient with the following upon request: documentation for the initial evaluation and any subsequent re-evaluations (completed yearly), a progress note every 8 weeks, and detailed receipts that include industry-standard codes.
 All reimbursement checks should be sent directly to the patient and if a check is received by The Boston Ability Center, it will be forwarded to the patient.

 The responsible party shall pay in full at the time of service.
 The Boston Ability Center maintains the right to deny services to self-pay accounts that are past due.
-The out-of-pocket rate for a 45-minute physical therapy, occupational therapy or speech therapy session is $150.00.
-This is a reduced rate (as of May, 2020) due to the global pandemic.
+The out-of-pocket rate for a 45-minute physical therapy, occupational therapy or speech therapy session is $165.00.

 REFERRALS For all of the above insurance scenarios, if you are required to have an authorization in place prior to receiving care from a specialist, please contact your primary care doctor prior to your appointment.
 This is the patient/family responsibility.